pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     fd

+Our Code will guess
-We'll guess you typed that Logo Instruction to mean the Python Instructon 't.forward(100)'.
-So we type that out for you, as you can see.
+you typed that Logo Instruction to mean the Python Instructon 't.forward(100)'.
+So we type out that Python Instruction for you, carefully spelled and punctuated, as you can see.
 You can type 'forward' to mean the same thing

     forward